Aad J. Vinje

 Aad John Vinje (November 10, 1857 – March 23, 1929) was a Norwegian American immigrant, lawyer, and jurist.
 He was the 12th chief justice of the Wisconsin Supreme Court, serving from 1922 until his death in 1929.
 He previously served 15 years as a Wisconsin circuit court judge in the northwest of the state.

 Background

-Aad John Vinje was born on the Vinje farm (Winje nedre) in Vangen parish in Voss, Hordaland, Norway.
+Aad John Vinje was born on the Vinje farm (Winje nedre) in Vangen parish in Voss Municipality, Hordaland county, Norway.
 His father died from injuries received in an accident in 1859 and his mother subsequently remarried.
 The family came to the United States in 1869 when Vinje was 12 years old.
 His parents, Mons Knudsen Vinje (1831-1923) and Ingeborg Davidsdatter (Klove) Vinje (1824–1901), immigrated together with their five children.
 His family settled in Marshall County, Iowa, where Vinje attended Iowa College (now Grinnell College) at Grinnell, Iowa from 1873 to 1874 and Northwestern University at Des Moines, Iowa from 1874 to 1875.